kirui93/ScenTrees.jl/docs/src/tutorial/tutorial31.md

 ```math
 M_t = \max \{\sum_{t=1}^{t^\prime} \xi_t : t^\prime \leq t\} \ \text{with} \ \xi_t \sim N(0,1).
 ```
-We insist that the user of this library _must write a function that takes no inputs_.
-This function should be, in a way, a hardcoded function that when you call, it produces an array with a certain user pre-determined characteristics.
+We insist that the user of this package _must write a function that takes no inputs_.
+This function should be, in a way, a hard-coded function that when you call, it produces an array with a certain user pre-determined characteristics.

-The above two processes in our library are in 4 stages and therefore can be used with a scenario tree or a scenario lattice with 4 stages.
+The above two processes in our package are in 4 stages and therefore can be used with a scenario tree or a scenario lattice with 4 stages.
 As already stated, the stages in a scenario tree or a scenario lattice starts from `0` to `T`.
 Each of these processes generates samples with a common starting point since a stochastic process has a deterministic starting value and the rest of the values are random.

 It is important to create a function that generates samples that are dependent on each other in `d` dimension.
-Most stochastic processes have states which depends on each other and so it is always important to consider dependency of the samples generated by the stochadtic function.
+Most stochastic processes have states which depends on each other and so it is always important to consider dependency of the samples generated by the stochastic function.

 The following shows sample trajectories of our example functions above: